TejashreeAher/TweetSentimentAnalysis/README.md

 # TweetSentimentAnalysis
 A Spark job to analyse tweets in a batch mode

-Set correct spark home using : export SPARK_HOME=/your/spark/home
-This is needed in the `run-job.sh` script

-create table text_table(id int, dt string,name string) stored as textfile location '/user/yashu/text_table';

-There are 2 jobs :
+## There are 2 jobs :
-1. tweetRetriever : This is a flink job that listens to Twitter stream continuously and writes tweets to files grouped by date (execution date and not tweets date).
+### 1. tweetRetriever :
+This is a flink job that listens to Twitter stream continuously and writes tweets to files grouped by date (execution date and not tweets date).

 But as te tweets are streamed, this date also co-incides with the tweets date.

 The input to this job are:

-    1. twitter.properties file that has twitter credentials
+    1. `twitter.properties` file that has twitter credentials

-    2. the date from which we need to fetch historic tweets (Bootstrap process, more on it below).
+    2. the `date` from which we need to fetch historic tweets (Bootstrap process, more on it below).
 The format is "YYYY-MM-DD".
     Absence of date means there is not need to bootstrap

-2. tweetAnalysis : This is a spark job that runs in a batch mode once a day.
+### 2. tweetAnalysis :
+This is a spark job that runs in a batch mode once a day.
 The job aggregates gets tweets for the last day (stored by the flink job) and processes it and stores in json files

+Note that the tweetAnalysis job runs for the previous day as tweetRetriever is already fetching tweets for the current day

-Bootstrap process :
+### Bootstrap process :
 As the streaming job cannot go back in time to fetch historic tweets, it is necessary to have some bootstrap mechanism which will get older tweets from Twitter for the job to process.
 This is particularly needed when the job runs for the very first time and when there is some downtime.

-TO DO :
-Take snapshot of the bootstrap date so that these tweets are not fetched again while bootstrapping.
-But as the tweets occur only once, the new result will be the absolute result.

-Building projects :
+### Building projects :
-1. tweetRetriever :
+#### 1. tweetRetriever :
     $ sbt clean compile test
     $ export SBT_OPTS="-Xmx2G -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=2G -Xss2M  -Duser.timezone=GMT"
     $ sbt tweetRetriever/assembly